 I know things have changed over the past few years with the rise of the internet, but there are some principles of common courtesy and common sense that have not.
 One is to be careful what you say about your former boss.

 Employers never look kindly on people who have said negative things about them.
 More importantly, they are reluctant to hire people who bad mouth their former boss.
-The recent Variety article about former Buzzfeed employees complaining about their former employer http://bit.ly/2qjmTQw is a good example of what not to do, especially if you want to continue in an insular industry where people know one another and talk, a lot.
+Recent, former Buzzfeed employees complaining about their former employer (Click here for the Variety article, http://bit.ly/2qjmTQw).
+These disgruntled employees’ career opportunities are now limited because their comments are available online.

 My advice is the suck it up.
-Put on your big boy and girl pants and move on without the crying and wining.
+Put on your big boy and girl pants and move on without the crying and whining.
 You will be glad you did.

 For more advice on your career, including LinkedIn and more, call me at 818-389-1876 or email firstname.lastname@example.org.
 “Career Counseling For a Changing World.”